KAIROSBASE/KAIROSBASE/README.md

 The most advanced bundle analyzer on Base.
 Paste any CA and get a full risk report:

-- **Risk score** 0–100 with HIGH / MEDIUM / LOW rating
+- **Risk score** 0 to 100 with HIGH / MEDIUM / LOW rating
 - **Top 10 holders** with Basescan links and wallet classification
-- **Deployer analysis** — dump detection and ETH balance
+- **Deployer analysis** with dump detection and ETH balance
-- **Coordinated buy detection** — same-block wallet clustering
+- **Coordinated buy detection** using same-block wallet clustering
-- **Wallet sources** — Fresh, New, Organic, or CEX-funded
+- **Wallet sources** classified as Fresh, New, Organic, or CEX-funded
-- **Launchpad exclusion** — Virtuals, Wow.XYZ, Clanker, Flaunch, Apestore, Bankr, Doppler and more automatically excluded
+- **Launchpad exclusion** covering Virtuals, Wow.XYZ, Clanker, Flaunch, Apestore, Bankr, Doppler and more

 ---